Arthur MURDOCK #3466

 The 8th Reinforcements landed in France early in February 1918 where they camped for a few days before moving out to join the Battalion in the field.
 At this time the 41st was deployed at Pont Rouge, south of Ypres.
 The next month the battalion moved south to Amiens, during the March 1918 German offensive.

 Arthur Murdock was wounded in the thigh, on 27 August 1918 while the battalion was operating near Maricourt, in the Somme Valley.
 Murdock was evacuated to the 1st Southern General Hospital, Birmingham, England where his leg was operated on and he spent the remainder of 1918 recuperating before being repatriated home to Australia in December, on board the Mamari and discharged medically unfit for any further service.

 Arthur returned to the mission at Barambah and married Daisy Collins from Clermont in May 1919, one of the Wangan and Jagalingou people.
 Still recovering from his wound, Arthur was unable to immediately take up his former employment as a stockman on Antrim Station.
 He was later employed for two years at Stonehenge, Queensland as a police tracker, but was removed to Palm Island in 1928.

-In the 1930's there are several items in the newspapers of the day of Arthur Murdock featuring in Buck jumping exhibitions in Cairns and Hughenden and in 1943 the Queensland Electoral Roll lists him as working on Wongallee Station, Hughenden.
+In the 1930's there are articles items in the newspapers of the day of Arthur Murdock featuring in buck-jumping exhibitions in Cairns and Hughenden, and in 1943 the Queensland Electoral Roll lists him as working on Wongallee Station, Hughenden.

 Eventually Arthur's damaged leg hampered his ability to work as a stockman, no longer able to mount a horse, he gained employment with the Queensland Railways as a labourer.